jeffh/Fox/README.md

  - Property Based Testing
  - Model Based Testing

-FOX is a port of test.check for Objective-C. Unlike some ports of QuickCheck, FOX does implement shrinking (test.check does implement that too).
+Fox is a port of test.check for Objective-C. Unlike some ports of QuickCheck, Fox does implement shrinking (test.check does implement that too).

 More thorough than Example-Based Tests
 ======================================

 Test generation can provide a better coverage than example-based tests.
-Instead of having to manually code test cases, FOX can generate tests for you.
+Instead of having to manually code test cases, Fox can generate tests for you.

 Data Generation
 ---------------

 The simpliest of test generation is providing random data.
-FOX can generate them for use if you can define specifications -- known properties of the subject under test:
+Fox can generate them for use if you can define specifications -- known properties of the subject under test: